jakobk/hibernate-jpa-api/README.md

 hibernate-jpa-api
 =================

+Proposal for an asynchronous extension to the JPA 2.1 API, which allows asynchronous, non-blocking database access via JPA.

+The main additions include:
+* Method createAsyncEntityManager() in EntityManagerFactory
+* javax.persistence.async.AsyncEntityManager
+* javax.persistence.async.AsyncQuery

+This extended JPA 2.1 API is used in the prototype for adding asynchronous database access to Hibernate ORM: https://github.com/jakobk/hibernate-orm-async

+#Original README from hibernate-jpa

 Clean-room definition of JPA APIs intended for transitory use in Hibernate JPA development.

 See http://java.net/projects/jpa-spec/downloads for drafts used.